2 Tests to Determine if He’s Worthy Of Being Your Boyfriend

 Test 1: Is this fun?
 Is this easy?
 Do I enjoy the relationship?
 Am I happy?

 Big fat NO. It doesn’t matter if there was attraction and flirtation three months ago; right now, Paulina is Matthew’s emotional booty call.
 He keeps in touch with her regularly to have a female presence in his life, but conversations aren’t fun, lively, playful, or even interesting.
 What is SHE getting out of this relationship?
 Nothing.

 Test 2: Is he making an effort?

-That’s what we do when we want a relationship.
+That’s what we do when we want a serious relationship.
 Anything less, you’re settling for crumbs.

 So if you look at your current relationship and find yourself in inner turmoil, chances are there are one of two things wrong:

 1) You really don’t like the guy that much.
-You like the IDEA of the guy, but you don’t actually have a fun, supportive, easygoing partner in life.
+You like the idea of the guy, but you don’t actually have a fun, supportive, easygoing partner in a committed relationship.